mosi-arch/research/Blockchain/02-security-token.md

 ## Example solidity code about "Security token for identification", by full information
-Here's an example Solidity code for a security token contract that can be used for identification purposes:
+Security token contract that can be used for identification purposes:
 ```solidity
 pragma solidity ^0.8.0;
 contract SecurityToken {